HiccupinGminor/HiccupinGminor.github.io/_posts/2018-06-20-using-a-computer-to-separate-fifteenth-from-seventeenth-century-data.md

 ## The Results

-Our program, which I actually built and ran, and which follows the outline above, is very good at its job.
-In general, it makes far fewer mistakes than you or I might (unless you are an art historian) at classifying a painting as either 15th or 17th century.
+Can we teach a computer to distinguish 15th from 17th century paintings?
+Yes.
+In general, a program that follows the outline above, makes far fewer mistakes than you or I might (unless you are an art historian) at classifying a painting as either 15th or 17th century.
 When examining the results produced by the program we've described above, it's amazing how startlingly human-like its behavior is.
 The paintings that we would guess correctly, incorrectly, or be stumped by, the computer guessed similarly.
 For example, here are its least certain predictions:

 ![](/images/seventeenth-vs-fifteenth/least-certain.png)